 Read More: How Often Do Married Couples Have Sex

-This kind of sex is intimacy.
+This kind of sex is intimacy in marriage.
 It bonds you and your spouse together.
 When you are having enough intimate sex, the rest of your marriage will fall into place that much more easily.
 You and your spouse will get along better.
 Not because you have a ton of sex but because the type of sex you are having helps to make you and your spouse truly connected.

-Sexual intimacy allows you to become more selfless
+Allows you to become more selfless

 When you and your spouse are having great sex, it is usually because both of you are putting each other first.
 When you do that, both of you end up being highly satisfied physically and emotionally.
 There is a difference between this deep connection and just having sex.

 Just having sex allows one or both partners to feel physically satisfied for the moment.
 But just having sex (not meaningful, connected sex) only feels good in that moment.
 Whenever my husband or I have a quickie neither of us come out of it feeling an overwhelming amount of connection.
 Instead, we wind up feeling a bit lacking.